Selah (song): Release and promotion

 "Selah" was released on October 25, 2019, as the second track on West's ninth studio album Jesus Is King.
 On September 28, 2019, West played the song twice during a listening party for the album at the Auditorium Theatre in Chicago.
 Of the song's presence at the listening session, attendee Donald Lawrence recalled that watching "a crowd that was probably 25% African American, 75% caucasian — hip-hop kids from the suburbs — go bananas when the choir came in [was amazing]".
 The following day, West previewed the song as part of the album's listening party at New York's United Palace.

 West and the Sunday Service Choir performed the song live at Bethany Church in Baton Rouge on November 3, 2019.
 For West's Sunday Service Experience at Joel Osteen's Lakewood Church on November 17 of that year, the song was performed by him and the group.
 During the performance, the line "He saved a wretch like me" was sung off-key by West.
 West performed the song live during a Sunday Service concert at Pigeon Forge's LeConte Center on January 19, 2020.
 On January 27, West held a midnight Sunday Service concert in tribute to American basketball player Kobe Bryant after the 2020 Calabasas helicopter crash killed 9 people including Bryant and his daughter.
-West performed the song live during the concert, with his sister-in-law Kourtney Kardashian sharing videos of him performing it to her Instagram Stories.
+West performed the song live during the concert, with his then-sister-in-law Kourtney Kardashian sharing videos of him performing it to her Instagram Stories.